Best Dive Fins UK 2026

 ---

-Scubapro Seawing Nova — Best for Travel Divers
+Scubapro Seawing Nova -- Best for Travel Divers

 The Scubapro Seawing Nova at around £175 solves a specific problem: getting your fins on a plane affordably.
 The pivoting blade design is more compact than traditional paddle fins, and the articulating blade maintains optimal angle throughout your kick cycle, improving efficiency.

 This fin makes most sense for the UK diver who does a few local dives per year but primarily dives on annual liveaboards to the Red Sea, Maldives, or Caribbean.
-The compact design fits in luggage more easily, and the pivot blade provides noticeably less leg fatigue on long tropical dives.
+The compact design fits in luggage more easily, and the pivot blade causes noticeably less leg fatigue on long tropical dives.

 For UK-only diving, the premium over the Quattro is harder to justify.
 The Quattro is equally capable in British waters at £80 less.